MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profile-nodejs.md

     This can be done by opening command prompt, redirecting it to the root folder of the repository, and running `npm install @azure/arm-keyvault-profile-2019-03-01-hybrid` for each resource provider used.

-10. On the command prompt, run the command "npm install" to install all node.js modules.
+10. On the command prompt, run the command `npm install` to install all node.js modules.

 11. Run the sample.